 Note: dogs are allowed on a section of the beach.
 They are not permitted on the other beaches.

 Les FossettesLocated below the Jardin de la Paix on the Pointe Saint-Hospice, this is without a doubt the best-preserved and most private beach on the peninsula.
 Locals enjoy its tranquillity and the seabed teeming with life.
-Perfect for snorkelling fans!Shower - Toilets - Snacks - Lifeguard and jellyfish nets in summer.
+Perfect for snorkelling fans!Shower - Toilets - Snacks - Lifeguard in summer.